bjayanta/python/readme.md

-# Conditional Statements
+# Looping
-- If
+- For
-- If- else
+- While
-- Nested if-else
+- Nested loops